 Virginia has great public services, including schools, public transportation, and highways.
 The thriving economy offers jobs at military bases, 47,000 farms, many technology companies, and a great number of U.S. government agencies.
 Virginia's public schools are rated among the top ten of all states, and there is an excellent sytem of state colleges and universities.
-Crime rates in Virginia are relatively low compared to other states.
 The weather is relatively mild in Virginia, with steamy summers.